-Beginning in sophomore year, students who successfully completed the five first-year foundation courses take four interdisciplinary seminars from four different categories: a) literature, b) behavioral science, c) social science, and d) philosophy/ethics.
+Beginning in sophomore year, students who have successfully completed the first-year foundation courses will take four interdisciplinary seminars from at least three different categories: a) literature, b) behavioral science, c) social science, and d) philosophy/ethics.
 These courses all begin with IC (interdisciplinary core) and are followed by LT, BS, SS, and PH respectively, to indicate course topics.
 There are several seminars in each area to choose from.
-Students select one from each category in their sophomore and junior years.
-Please note: New courses are created each year, so students should check the NYIT catalog and course schedules for complete listings.
+Please note: New courses are created each year, so students should check the catalog and course schedules for complete listings.

 A. Select one literature course (ICLT).
-Students should check the NYIT catalog course descriptions and course schedules for complete listings.
+Students should check the catalog course descriptions and course schedules for complete listings.
 Two examples are provided here: